What Makes William Corey Prints So Special

-The contemporary fine-art photo printing process is a corroborative effort akin to the wood block printing process used during the Edo-era in Japan, where three artisans worked together to produce the finest prints–the painter, carver, and print maker.
-The latest in digital photographic print making also requires a team of specialists coming together to create a final work of art.
+The contemporary fine-art photo printing process is a collaborative effort akin to the woodblock printing process used during the Edo-era in Japan, where three artisans — the painter, carver, and the printmaker — worked together to produce the finest prints.
+The latest in digital photographic printmaking also requires a team of specialists coming together to create a final work of art.

-William first captured the images on 8×10″ Chromes (positive slides, E-6 color transparency film process) using the large format view camera.
-This provides the most detail and information possible in any photographic capture format.
-He then carefully edits and selects the films to be printed.
+William first captured the images on 8×10″ chromes (positive slides, E-6 color transparency film process) using the large format 8×10 and an ultra large-format Korona Panoramic 8×20 view camera.
+These provide the most detail and information possible in any photographic capture format.
+He then carefully selected the films to be printed.

 The films are then drum scanned.
 Drum scans are fluid mounted and scanned in 16-bit color.
 Drum scanners capture the subtle details from the original films and are capable of very high resolutions, creating a very large digital file for enlargement.
 No digital camera can capture this amount of information and allow for enlargement with such precision and detail.

-The scanned raw files are transformed into the color-accurate custom digital files using Photoshop.
-This sensitive process is extremely important, for the raw data are refined and fine tuned to create the exact vision the photographer had intended and envisioned at the time the image was made.
+The scanned raw files are transformed into color-accurate, custom-made digital files using Photoshop.
+This sensitive process is extremely important, for the raw data is refined and fine-tuned to create the exact scene the photographer visualized at the time the image was made.